wanderer3519/wanderer3519/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 👋 Hi, I'm wanderer3519 Sri Krishna
+# 👋 Hi, I'm Bhogaraju Shanmukha Sri Krishna
 ![Profile Views](https://komarev.com/ghpvc/?username=wanderer3519&color=blue)

+- Currently pursuing B.Tech in Computer Science and Engineering at IIT Palakkad

 💡 Passionate about building **scalable systems, compilers, and intelligent applications**.
 🎯 Currently sharpening my **DSA skills** for placements and working on impactful projects.